-- Only persons holding the appropriate category of ADA in accordance with the AVCH (and Airside Drivers Guide) are permitted to carry out aircraft towing operations. - Prior to any towing operations to/from the Air Transport Apron or from Bay to Bay, approval must be obtained from ATC note AFIS/CTAF procedures currently in place 2200 to 0600. - Operators must establish who is the 'person in charge' of tow and who is responsible for requesting approval e.g. Tug Operator or Engineer on board.
+- Only persons holding the appropriate category of ADA in accordance with the AVCH (and Airside Drivers Guide) are permitted to carry out aircraft towing operations. - Prior to any towing operations to/from the Air Transport Apron or from Bay to Bay, approval must be obtained from ATC - CTAF procedures used during periods of reduced Air Traffic Services. - Operators must establish who is the 'person in charge' of tow and who is responsible for requesting approval e.g. Tug Operator or Engineer on board.
 ATC directions must be followed at all times. - When requesting clearance for towing, you must, identify who you are (call sign), current position and intended destination.
+For example:

-For example: - WHO you are calling: Ground - WHO you are: VH-ABC - WHERE you are located: on Bay 25 - What you wish to do: Request tow from Bay 11A to Bay 1 - At all times during a tow operation, the 'person in charge' of the aircraft towing is responsible for all radio communications; and maintain a constant 'listening watch'. - Operators in charge of radio communications must hold a CASA Radio Operator Certificate (AROC). - It is the responsibility of the Airline or Ground Handler that anyone involved in towing (and push back) of aircraft have undertaken suitable training and assessed as competent to carry out aircraft towing operations. - Except when involved in the push back and/or relocating an aircraft on the Air Transport Apron via the taxilane, Drivers involved in towing operations must hold an Authority to Drive Airside (ADA) for the appropriate category e.g. CAT 3 required for taxiways. - Aircraft under tow must comply with the standards for lighting as described in the operator's procedures manual, and/or at minimum ensure that the aircraft's anticollision and navigation lights are switched ON and operational prior to commencing the tow.
+o WHO you are calling: Ground

+WHO you are: VH-ABC

+O WHERE you are located: on Bay 25

+- What you wish to do: Request tow from Bay 11A to Bay 1 - At all times during a tow operation, the 'person in charge' of the aircraft towing is responsible for all radio communications; and maintain a constant 'listening watch'. - Operators in charge of radio communications must hold a CASA Aeronautical Radio Operator Certificate (AROC). - It is the responsibility of the Airline or Ground Handler that anyone involved in towing (and push back) of aircraft have undertaken suitable training and assessed as competent to carry out aircraft towing operations. - Aircraft under tow must comply with the standards for lighting as described in the operator's procedures manual, and/or at minimum ensure that the aircraft's anticollision and navigation lights are switched ON and operational prior to commencing the tow.